How to care for Keepsake Jewellery with Resin Composite Stones?

 What about the metal used for my jewellery?

 Before I ventured into the metalsmithing world, I always assumed that jewellery made from any kind of metal is hard and untouchable.
 Oh, how wrong!
-Silver and gold are considered a soft metal, and therefore, we need to look after them.
+Silver and gold are considered soft metals, and therefore, we need to look after them.
 Please don’t wear your jewellery during any activity that could scratch the metal.

 What if my jewellery is looking dull?